How Gen Z and TikTok inspired the Russo brothers’ ‘Cherry’

 What also drove their creative decisions for Cherry was a need to appeal to Gen Z.

 “They’re the ones we’re most worried about, who are in the front lines of the opioid crisis.
 [Cherry] has a really extensive visual playbook to it that changes constantly as the movie progresses in a way to appeal to a generation that’s grown up with vast amounts of information coming at them at incredible speed,” Joe says.
 “TikTok is the quintessential understanding of how that generation absorbs information.
 It’s different information every one minute coming across on a feed.
-I got four kids, and I watch how they process this stuff.
+I’ve got four kids, and I watch how they process this stuff.
 We’re experimenting with new ways to tell stories that reach and appeal to different audiences.”

 In this episode, the Russo brothers explain what’s at the root of their creative “fuckery,” their dynamic as a directing duo, how they’re using their massive platform to elevate overlooked stories, and the career-changing advice Steven Soderbergh gave them.